QkoSad/dotfiles/.config/nvim/README.md

 - nvim-lspconfig = part of base neovim.
 Used to connect and interact with language servers.
-- mason.nvim = used to download language servers, for maters, daps and Linters
+- mason.nvim = used to download language servers, formaters, daps and Linters
 - mason-lspconfig.nvim = Instead of copying the configuration for each new LSP this does it automatically
 - lazydev = adds vim commands to the lua lsp,